canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 .. note::

-   you need to make sure that the build process specified by your packaging and deal with what's in your branch.
+   you need to make sure that all the build steps and commands are specified properly.
 For example, if you work on a C project with autotools, you might have to run ``autoreconf -i`` at some stage during the build to make sure that all the auto-generated files (which are not in version control) are present.